 Fly Your Ideas demonstrates Airbus’ commitment to the future of aviation.
 As a part of its Future by Airbus programme – a vision for sustainable aviation in 2050 and beyond – Fly Your Ideas provides a platform to engage and interact with young talent from around the globe.

 Round One of the 2015 competition attracted more than 500 worldwide entries, from which 100 teams were selected to continue on to Round Two.
-During this second phase, each team is assigned an Airbus mentor from volunteers across the company, as well as an Airbus expert to provide support as they develop their ideas into a detailed project.
-The 100 teams are comprised of 413 students representing 48 different nationalities.
+During this second phase, each team was assigned an Airbus mentor from volunteers across the company, as well as an Airbus expert to provide support as they developed their ideas into a detailed project.
+The 100 teams comprised 413 students representing 48 different nationalities.